reedsy/challenges/front-end.md

 **Important notes:**
-- Do not change or submit the server code, your answer should focus on the client application only;
+1. Do not change or submit the server code, your answer should focus on the client application only;
-- Add test coverage as you see fit;
+2. Add test coverage as you see fit;
-- You may use TypeScript instead of plain JS;
+3. You may use TypeScript instead of plain JS;
-- Use a CSS pre-processor;
+4. Use a CSS pre-processor;
-- Your app must be responsible for all of it's dependencies and they should be installed via `yarn` or `npm install`.
-The app must run by using either `yarn start` or `npm start`.
+5. Your app must be responsible for all of it's dependencies and they should be installed via `yarn` or `npm install`.
+The app must run by using either `yarn start` or `npm start`;
+6. Your code should be polished and as close to production-level as possible.

 #### Bonus

-- Implement text search on the books list (for title and synopsis)
+1. Implement text search on the books list (for title and synopsis);
-- Add pagination on the books list
+2. Add pagination on the books list;
-- Add a comments section on the book page
+3. Add a comments section on the book page (UI part only).

 ### Server